Skip to content

 7. Close the Local Group Policy Editor window.

-• Press Windows key + R to open the Run box.
+• Press the Win+R to open the Run dialog box.

 • Type `gpedit.msc` and press Enter.

-• Find the policy named “Continue experiences on this device” on the right side.
+• Locate the policy named “Continue experiences on this device” in the right-hand pane.

 • **To enable Shared Experiences:** Double-click the policy, select ‘Not Configured’ (which is the default), then click OK. **To disable Shared Experiences:** Double-click the policy, select ‘Disabled’, then click OK.
 Close the Local Group Policy Editor window.